 If CBD is actually legal in the United States, albeit more narrowly and only with the approval of the Ministry of Agriculture, the move is likely to affect the entire world and will create a market value of 20 billion by 2022, according to a study by the Brightfield Institute.

-In Israel, the question of the legality of the CBD has recently come to the attention of the District Court In the petition Submitted by medical cannabis patients who imported CBD products from abroad.
+In Israel the question of the legality of the CBD has recently reached the District Court in the hearing In the petition Submitted by medical cannabis patients who imported CBD products from abroad.
 The judge was persuaded by the Health Ministry's arguments and rejected the petition.
 A petition to the Supreme Court may soon be filed.

 updating: Shortly after publication Informed the FDA, The US Food and Drug Administration, said that CBD would remain illegal even if produced from the HEMP plant.
 "All elements of cannabis are illegal regardless of the source from which they were created," it said.